aariani/GBS-preprocess-tools/README.md

 1. Create a directory for you project

 		mkdir myGBSproject

 2. Copy the `GBSprep` script to you project directory.
-If you have saved the script in the GBS-preprocess-tool folder type:
+If you have saved the script in the `proj/GBS-preprocess-tool` folder type:

-	cp GBS-preprocess-tool/GBSprep myGBSproject
+		cp proj/GBS-preprocess-tool/GBSprep myGBSproject

 3. Create a raw reads folder and copy your FASTQ files there (**Important**: this script works only with gz formatted fastq files)

 		mkdir myGBSproject/fastq
 		cp myfastqfolder/myfastqfiles.fastq.gz myGBSproject/fastq

 Run the script inside the `myGBSproject` folder (Example with CviAII enzyme)